mozilla/esper-pioneer-shield-study/TESTPLAN.md

 ### Note: checking "Correct Pings"

-Install the signed version of [the QA Shield Study Helper Add-on](https://bugzilla.mozilla.org/show_bug.cgi?id=1407757) and then reload the esper add-on (from *about:debugging*).

-Click on the QA Shield Study Helper Add-on to see the sent pings.

-At add-on installation, the add-on will send a "esper-init" event, wait for Telemetry to be fully initialized (which can take over a minute if Firefox was just started), and finally collect the relevant telemetry and send a ping with that payload.
+At add-on installation, the add-on will wait for Telemetry to be fully initialized (which can take over a minute if Firefox was just started), and finally collect the relevant telemetry and send a ping with that payload.
 See [TELEMETRY.md](./TELEMETRY.md) for more details.